nikhilraghava/amber-and-snake/README.md

 # amber-and-snake

-The classic snake game revisited using p5.js
+The classic snake game revisited using p5.js.
+You can play the game [here](https://amberandsnake.firebaseapp.com/).